linkml/linkml/docs/intro/tutorial09.md

 indispensable.
 Use of ORMs is completely optional with LinkML, but if you are using a RDBMS you may find them useful.

-Currently the only ORM directly supported in SQL Alchemy
+Currently the only ORM directly supported is SQL Alchemy.

 ### SQL Alchemy (advanced)

 [SQL Alchemy](https://docs.sqlalchemy.org/) is a SQL framework for python.
-It has a core layer, and an ORM later.
+It has a core layer, and an ORM layer.

 You can generate SQL Alchemy classes using: